 Administrator — Users with this permission level control the highest-level security and account settings and have access to all data.
 We recommend that most teams have only a couple of Administrators.
 The first user to start a new account is given an Administrator role.
 Administrators added subsequently can change the role of the first user if needed.

-Read-only — Users with this permission level can only view data within the designated organizations where access is granted.
+Read-only — Users with this permission level can only view data within the organizations where access is granted.
 This role is read-only.

-Lite — Users with this permission level can only view data within the designated organizations where access is granted.
+Lite — Users with this permission level can only view data within the organizations where access is granted.
 This role is read-only and is only allowed access to up to five organizations/sub-organizations.
 This role is ideal for clients you invite to your account.

 For reference, the table below summarizes the different permission levels: